LawleyWorkshops/rit-oct17/usingSlack.md

 ![Slack music suggestions](images/slack-classroom-music.png)

 Be aware that anyone in the workspace can create their own public (open to anyone in the workspace) or private (by invitation only) channels.
 When I first showed my freshmen the music channel, and explained that they could also make channels of their own, one of them immediately decided to make a \#dankmemes channel!
-This provided an excellent opportunity for me to talk about appropriate vs inappropriate use of social media in work and school contexts...
+This did provide an excellent opportunity for me to talk about appropriate vs inappropriate use of social media in work and school contexts, but in retrospect I probably should have talked about that *before* telling them how to make channels.

 ### Slack-Only Opportunities
-I tell students that they're welcome to continue using email to contact for me for course related issues, and that after the initial introduction exercise is done they can choose not to check Slack again.
+I tell students that they're welcome to continue using email to contact for me for course-related issues, and that after they've completed the initial introduction exercise they can choose not to check Slack again.
 However, I also do offer some "bonus" opportunities for those who do use Slack--for instance, when I recently offered my web design students the opportunity to resubmit a project for an improved grade, I told them that they needed to contact me via Slack (and include a link) to request that I regrade their revision.

 ### Integrating Helpful Apps
 Take a look at the \#github channel in our workspace.
 This is an example of a Slack integration.
 I've set it up so that every time I send changes to the GitHub repo for the workshop, that information is automatically posted to this channel.
 In my classes, this lets students see if and when I've made changes to the syllabus or assignments--and what the short description of those changes are.